15 Best Books on Overcoming Anxiety and Social Phobia

 Full of practical tips that you can immediately put to use in combating anxiety, this workbook can be very helpful to those dealing with generalized anxiety, social anxiety or even panic.

-The author of this great anxiety book is not writing about a clinical dull topic.
+The author of My Age of Anxiety: Fear, Hope, Dread, and the Search for Peace of Mind is not writing about a clinical dull topic.
 He is writing about something that matters to him because he has suffered from anxiety for many years.

 While Scott discusses his personal feelings and his own personal situation vis-a-vis anxiety, those discussions are not all this book is about.
 He spent years avidly researching every single facet of dealing with anxiety and shares this knowledge in this great book.

-This book hits all the important points of coping with anxiety.
-Stossel discusses the social, neurological, and environmental causes of anxiety as well as many tools and tricks for decreasing the impact of these anxiety triggers.
 He discusses the specific experiences of many people and their anxiety, including but not limited to his own experiences.
 In one important section he talks quite a bit about pharmaceutical solutions, their side effects and alternate forms of treatment.

 Some other anxiety books may go deeper into treatments and causes of anxiety.
 Some books are more personal and revealing.
 Some books may have more cutting edge science, being written by leading researchers.
 But this anxiety book is the one that really hits ALL the bases in its thorough discussion of the topic.